Email Marketing Conversion Rate Comparison

 You’ve built your email list through the years and may have amassed thousands of subscribers, but are you sure that your emails are delivered successfully?

 Your campaign size may be big, but your conversion rate may be extremely small due to poor email list health.
-Research shows that open rates and conversion rates tend to fall as email marketing lists become bigger.
+Research shows that average b2b email open rates and conversion rates tend to fall as email marketing lists become bigger.

 You may also notice that your bounce rate is high, which means that a large portion of your email list is not getting your email at all.
 It may be due to network problems, full mailbox, or invalid email address.
 You can address this by doing a little list spring-cleaning every now and then.